opalj/opal/src/site/UsingOPAL.md

     libraryDependencies += "de.opal-project" % "common_2.13" % "6.0.0"

 ### Static Analysis Framework
 The static analysis framework is a generally useful framework for developing static analyses.
-The framework has wide ranging support for very different types of static analyses and automatically parallels their execution.
+The framework has wide-ranging support for very different types of static analyses and automatically parallels their execution.
 The framework only depends on `Common` and can be flexibly combined with other static analyses frameworks (e.g., BCEL, SOOT, Wala, ASM,... )

     libraryDependencies += "de.opal-project" % "static-analysis-infrastructure_2.13" % "6.0.0"